 Identify your transferable skills

-You may not think so, but even if your current (or former) career field is (or was) a world away from the one you’re now trying to get into, you will have some transferable skills that will be very useful for the job you’re interviewing for.
+You may not think so, but even if your current (or former) career field is (or was) a world away from the new career you’re now trying to get into, you will have some transferable skills that will be very useful for the job you’re interviewing for.
 The trick is to work out which ones are the most relevant and then prepare examples of when you’ve demonstrated these skills in your past jobs.

 - Get hold of a full job description and highlight the key skills mentioned